Harold & Kumar Escape from Guantanamo Bay: Critical response

-Daily Variety declared it "Animal House meets Dr. Strangelove" and called it "one of the ballsiest comedies to come out of Hollywood in a long time."
+Variety declared it "Animal House meets Dr. Strangelove" and called it "one of the ballsiest comedies to come out of Hollywood in a long time."
 The Guardian (which rated the movie 7 out of 10) noted that despite having a "total nonsense" story, its screening was "one of the most raucous screenings I've ever attended.
 Even the opening credits were wildly applauded, and much of the dialog was inaudible over the laughter."

-Not all reviews were so glowing; Richard Roeper of At the Movies lamented that although he enjoyed the "pot-fueled laughs and the sheer energetic lunacy of the original, I was really let down by this uninspired sequel."
-The New York Daily News said that "the movie forgets to stay true to their characters or to itself."
+Conversely, Richard Roeper of the Chicago Sun-Times lamented that although he enjoyed the "pot-fueled laughs and the sheer energetic lunacy of the original, I was really let down by this uninspired sequel."

+Joe Neumaier of the New York Daily News said that "the movie forgets to stay true to their characters or to itself."

-Michael Phillips of the Chicago Tribune wrote that you "find yourself smiling at some of the bits, wincing through many, many others, and ultimately wondering if the pacing would've improved had either H or K developed a terrible cocaine habit."
+Michael Phillips, also of the Chicago Tribune, wrote that you "find yourself smiling at some of the bits, wincing through many, many others, and ultimately wondering if the pacing would've improved had either H or K developed a terrible cocaine habit."

 Amnesty International USA commented by saying that "Guantanamo is no joke."
 They have encouraged their membership to hand out fliers at movie theater screenings to promote awareness about the treatment of detainees at the Guantanamo Bay detention camp.

 Box office

 In its opening weekend, the film grossed $14.9 million in 2,510 theaters, in the United States and Canada, averaging $5,939 per theater and ranking #2 at the box office behind Baby Mama.
 The film performed much better at the box office than its predecessor which grossed $23.9 million worldwide after opening at #7 in the United States and Canada with $5.4 million.

-As of July 17, the international theatrical gross stood at $43,327,445.
-The US DVD Sales totaled $23,872,890 as of 22 March 2009.
-The budget of the film was $12 million.
+Its international theatrical gross amounted to $43,495,888.
+The film went on to gross $30,395,809 in DVD sales.

 Home media

 The film was released on DVD and Blu-ray Disc July 29, 2008 featuring a single-disc theatrical edition, an unrated edition, or a 2-disc unrated edition.
 The unrated edition was featured for Blu-ray disc.
 The 2-disc version features a "dude change the movie" feature which lets the viewer access alternate scenes and an alternate ending including "Harold & Kumar Go to Amsterdam".
-By February 2009, the film had earned $24,255,691 from DVD sales in the United States.
-By 2013, the DVD release had sold 1,231,397 units and grossed $24,948,849 in the United States.
-The film went on to gross $30,395,809 in DVD sales.